Bitcoin Correlations

 An institutional research note on the factors driving gold and Bitcoin documents the long-run baseline plainly: across the post-2015 record, the 90-day BTC–GLD correlation has averaged about +0.10, with a peak of +0.57 and a trough of −0.37.
 The digital-gold thesis is a regime that fires, not a structural state.

-Pearson correlation is symmetric and direction-blind.
+Pearson is symmetric and direction-blind.
 A high BTC–QQQ reading tells you the two co-moved; whether tech dragged Bitcoin or Bitcoin dragged tech is a question this coefficient cannot answer.
 For causality, the appropriate tool is a Granger-causality test or a vector autoregression, not rolling Pearson; the coefficient sets the bound, not the direction.

 Frequently asked